 When your wheels aren’t aligned properly, they don’t work together the way that they should.
 This, in turn, increases rolling resistance meaning the engine is having to work harder.
 With wheel alignment, you can rest assured that you are spending less money on petrol and creating less pollution!

 If you notice that your car slightly pulls to one side even when you’re steering straight ahead, your wheel alignment may require adjustment.
 Having to adjust your steering as a result of bad alignment is tiring, distracting, ineffective and dangerous.
 Having your wheels aligned properly will mean that your car is easier to drive.

 Tyres, while they can be quite an expensive part, are very important.
 If regular wheel alignment is neglected, your tyres can wear our much quicker.
 Tyres that work in harmony with each other will take you a lot further.

-It’s recommended that wheel alignment is completed once every 2-3 years, but you can read our 4 Misalignment Symptoms to Look Out for to see if your vehicle is ready for alignment now.
+We recommended that wheel alignment is completed once every 2-3 years, but you can read our 4 Misalignment Symptoms to Look Out For to see if your vehicle is ready for alignment now.
 Get in touch with a member of the team for more information on wheel alignment.